 I’m in the middle of preparing my breakfast when my mother emerged from my parents’ room, still heavy-eyed.
 She gathers her hair into a pony, walks to the fridge and begins fixing my baon, which is a most likely week-long ration of food from our no-frills New Year’s Eve food fare.
 How long has it been since the last time my mother prepared baon for me?
 I watch her put the ready-to-fry lumpiang shanghai in the eco bag, all the while smiling at her.

 My father comes out of their room afterwards, yawns, stretches, and rubs his eyes as he goes out of the house to get the car warmed up.
-He is home from abroad in time for welcoming the new year, which I am grateful for, since being complete during New Year’s Eve is few and far between.
+He arrived home from abroad in time for welcoming the new year, which I am grateful for, since being complete during New Year’s Eve has been few and far between.

 My brother, who is sleeping in the living room, shifts in his sofa bed, unperturbed by our presence.
-My father comes back in the house and wakes him up, and proceeded to pick up my bags to take to the car.
+My father comes back in the house and wakes him up, and proceeded to pick up my bags to load into the car.

 The four of us, three of them still fresh from the bed, are now on the road as dawn breaks.
-I am with the three of them with me as I soldier on to another week of living life away from home, of having to deal with everything on my own.
+They are with me as I soldier on to another week of living life away from home, of having to deal with everything on my own.

 The trip is quiet, but it is not dull.

-Author Paulo Coelho was right when he wrote, “It’s the simple things in life that are the most extraordinary.”
-These simple gestures from my family made me appreciate what I have right now.
+Author Paulo Coelho is right when he wrote, “It’s the simple things in life that are the most extraordinary.”
+The ride makes me appreciate what I have right now.
 A family that may not be expressive, but deeply cares.

-I almost forgot how it feels like to have these people take care of you again.
-Being tough is a necessity to survive, but the same process would often drain the life out of me as well.
+I have almost forgotten how it feels like to have these people take care of you again.
+Being tough is a necessity to survive, but the same camouflage drains the life out of me as well.